snoogans775/ambergris/README.md

 - Node.js (v10+)
 - NeDB or MongoDB
 - ECMAScript 6+

-## Installation
-- Running the server -
-2020 Covid-19 epidemic.
-Public APIs are queried and cached to provide historical analysis and statistical analysis.
 ## Dependencies
 - Node.js (v10+)
 - NedB or MongoDB
 - ECMAScript 6+
 ## Installation
 - Running the server  -
 Run `node main.js` from the root directory.